How To Use TikTok For Nonprofits

 What Is TikTok?

 TikTok is a social media platform for sharing short video content that has exploded in popularity since it was introduced in 2017, with huge growth during the pandemic when people were looking for something, anything, to fight their boredom.
-TikTok is where it’s at for content creators who are serving up short videos between 15-60 seconds long that feature them dancing, singing, telling jokes, sharing funny moments and telling stories.
+TikTok is where it’s at for content creators who are serving up short videos between 3 seconds to 3 minutes long that feature them dancing, singing, telling jokes, sharing funny moments and telling stories.

 Ask Our Team About TikTok